 N-acetylcysteine (NAC) is a supplement that has been available for several decades.
 People take it for various reasons, including to help treat medical issues ranging from psychological disorders to chronic lung conditions and to improve athletic performance.

-Keep reading to learn how NAC may benefit the body.
-We also describe risks, including side effects, associated with the supplement.
+This article discusses how NAC may benefit the body.
+It also describes the risks and side effects associated with the supplement.

 Treating psychiatric conditions

-Increasing the amount of NAC in the body may boost levels of some neurotransmitters, and this may improve a person’s mental function.
+Increasing the amount of NAC in the body may boost levels of some neurotransmitters, which may improve a person’s mental function.

 According to a